VivekChauhan3/PowerBI-project-Practice/README.md

-# Online Sales Report - Power BI Project
+# Data Professional Survey Analysis - Power BI Project

 ## Project Overview

-This Power BI project provides an Online Sales Report to visualize sales performance, customer behavior, product success, and other key metrics.
-It aims to help stakeholders optimize strategies based on data insights.
+This Power BI project provides an analysis of data from a professional survey to visualize trends, insights, and key metrics within the data professional community.
+It aims to help stakeholders make informed decisions based on survey results.

 ## Features

-- **Sales Overview**: Visual representation of total sales, transactions, and trends over time.
+- **Survey Overview**: Visual representation of survey participation rates and demographics.
-- **Product Performance**: Analysis of top-selling products and categories.
+- **Skillset Analysis**: Breakdown of key skills and technologies used by data professionals.
-- **Customer Insights**: Breakdown of customer demographics and behavior.
+- **Experience Insights**: Analysis of years of experience and career progression.
-- **Geographical Analysis**: Sales distribution across regions or countries.
+- **Geographical Distribution**: Visualization of respondents' locations and regional trends.
-- **Sales by Channel**: Comparison of sales across different online channels.
+- **Job Role Analysis**: Comparison of various job roles and their responsibilities.
-- **Time-based Analysis**: Performance by month, quarter, or year.
+- **Salary Insights**: Overview of salary trends based on experience, location, and job role.

 ## Installation and Setup